Ivan123yoo/Unsupervised_Land_Cover_Classification_Sentinel2/README.md

 ## About This Project

-This project is a final assignment for GEOL0069 at University College London, focusing on the application of unsupervised learning techniques to classify land cover types in two contrasting regions: Mississippi and Patagonia.
+This project is a final assignment for GEOL0069 at University College London, focusing on the application of unsupervised learning techniques to classify land cover types in two contrasting regions: Mississippi Patagonia.
 Using Sentinel-2 satellite imagery, the project explores the use of spectral indices (NDVI, NDWI, and SWI) and clustering algorithms (K-means) to identify and analyze various land cover categories, including vegetation, water bodies, and other natural features.

 ### Project Objectives
 - Utilize NDVI, NDWI, and SWI for initial land cover characterization.